 As a result of these racist policies and systems, we see very large disparities in the indicators included in this section which range from educational assessments to poverty and income to homeownership rates.
 We invite you to explore the data in this section in the context of the structural and systemic racism that underlies these disparities.

 We also recommend the following resources to learn more about structural racism: The New Jim Crow by Michelle Alexander (https://newjimcrow.com/), Isabel Wilkerson’s Caste: The Origins of Our Discontents, The Color of Law by Richard Rothstein and Stamped from the Beginning by Ibram X. Kendi.
-There are also data resources such as the National Equity Atlas; racial equity-focused research from organizations like the Urban Institute; tools for learning and change such as those available at Racial Equity Tools, including this paper on race and systems thinking; and personal narratives from writers such as Ta-Nehisi Coates.
+There are also data resources such as the National Equity Atlas; racial equity-focused research from organizations like the Urban Institute; tools for learning and change such as those available at Racial Equity Tools, and personal narratives from writers such as Ta-Nehisi Coates.